IBM-Bluemix-Docs/mass-data-migration/review-network-settings.md

 You can review or change IP settings for the device before you connect it to your local network.
 {: shortdesc}

 Opted to configure the device manually?
-Use the [_System Control Display_ (LCD screen)](#use-lcd-screen) to manually configure the device after it's delivered to your location.
+Use the [LCD screen)](#use-lcd-screen) to manually configure the device after it's delivered to your location.
 {: tip}

 ## Using the LCD screen